Frequently Asked Questions About U.S. Maritime Law Claims

-These laws protect seamen injured on or near the water and they can secure compensation in several different ways.
-They can request "maintenance and cure", they can file a claim for"unseaworthiness", or they can file a claim under the Jones Act asserting that their employer was negligent.
+These laws protect seamen injured on or near the water, and those injured can secure compensation in several different ways.
+They can request “maintenance and cure,” file a claim for “unseaworthiness” or file a claim under the Jones Act asserting that their employer was negligent.
 Many claims assert all three remedies.

-2. What to expect when filing a Jones Act lawsuit?
+2. What should one expect when filing a Jones Act lawsuit?

 If you were injured while working at sea, your only remedy to recover lost wages and other damages is to file a claim under the Jones Act.
 If you chose to do this, here is what you should be prepared for as you move forward:

-- Find an experienced Jones Act attorney with a proven track record, such as the Cavin Law Offices.
+- Find an experienced Jones Act attorney with a proven track record.
 Not all lawyers regularly handle Jones Act or maritime law cases, so make sure you find somebody with actual experience.
-Our firm has over 150 years of maritime experience and is regularly lauded as one of the best maritime firms in the county.
+Our firm has more than 150 years of maritime experience.

-- Make sure you have seen a physician for your injury (you don't have to see a company doctor, in fact we discourage it).
-Otherwise, it will appear like you weren't really hurt in the accident.
+- Make sure you have seen a physician for your injury (you don’t have to see a company doctor; in fact we discourage it).
+Otherwise, it will appear you weren’t really hurt in the accident.

 Once you move forward with a Jones Act case you should be ready for a fight.
 Many companies and their insurance companies will try all kinds of tactics to keep from having to pay you for your injuries.
 A good lawyer will make sure that you get what you deserve.

-3. What should you do if you've just suffered a maritime injury?
+3. What should you do after suffering a maritime injury?

 If you were injured while working at sea, you may be wondering what to do.
 Here are some things to keep in mind after your accident:

-- Seek medical care immediately - don't wait because you could compromise your case.
+- Seek medical care immediately.
+Don’t wait.
+Delays could compromise your case.

-- Take pictures of the accident scene if at all possible.
-If you can't take pictures, get somebody else to take them for you.
+- Take pictures of the accident scene, if possible.
+If you can’t take pictures, get somebody else to take them for you.

 Our experienced Jones Act and maritime attorneys are available to talk to you about your case at any time of day for free.